By Renee Rubin Ross, Ph.D.

 The end result was that board members better understood racial equity, which encompasses the unequal opportunity and outcomes that currently exist depending on one’s race.
 It also includes the idea that those most impacted by structural racial inequity are meaningfully involved in the creation and implementation of the institutional policies.
 Board members had engaged in challenging, uncomfortable conversations to hone in on their own blind spots.
 They reflected on how board practices, policies and processes could embrace racial equity.
 And they had an action plan to continue this work.

-Given the hunger to embrace equity and diversity with the Black Lives Matter movement following the murder of George Floyd and other incidents of police brutality, the Ross Collective has created the Equitable Board Lab course as a way to work with a small cohort of nonprofit leaders from different organizations to learn about and practice tools to deepen racial equity.
-The course, which starts on October 21, will bring together nonprofit staff and board members committed to racial justice, learning, and social change to engage in uncomfortable and challenging conversations, experiment with dynamic new approaches, work towards anti-racism and explore the steps to a racial equity culture.
+Given the hunger to embrace equity and diversity with the Black Lives Matter movement following the murder of George Floyd and other incidents of police brutality, the Ross Collective has created the Board Diversity, Equity, Inclusion and Belonging Training as a way to work with boards seeking to recruit and retain board members from diverse racial backgrounds and build trust among board members.
 We look forward to helping nonprofits like Linda’s build equitable nonprofit boards and organizations, ultimately deepening community strength and creating a more just society.

-If you’d like to learn more about the course, please visit the course page.
-We hope to see you there.
+If you’d like to learn more about the training, please visit the training page.
+We look forward to sharing more.